serverlessworkflow/specification/specification/README.md

 The event definition "kind" property defines if this event is consumed or produced.
 The default is consumed.
 If the event is produced, implementations must provide the value of the event source when producing the CloudEvent.
-In this case (when "kind" is set to "produce") the "source" property of the event definition is not a required property.
-Otherwise ("kind" is set to "consume") the "source" property must be defined.
+In this case (when "kind" is set to "produced") the "source" property of the event definition is not a required property.
+Otherwise ("kind" is set to "consumed") the "source" property must be defined.

 To support use case where workflows need to perform actions across multiple types of events, users can specify a correlation token to correlate these events.